I Wore Compression Socks for a Month, and Now I Can’t Live Without Them

 My circulation headed in the right direction

-Turns out that the compression socks gave my poor circulation a boost in the right direction—as in, away from my ankles and back up to my heart, increasing blood flow to all my vital organs.
+So what are most people using circulation socks for?
+Improving circulation, primarily.
+The socks gave my poor circulation a boost in the right direction—as in, away from my ankles and back up to my heart, increasing blood flow to all my vital organs.
 The stockings can also help prevent blood clots.

 Now that I’m going to be wearing compression socks on the regular, I’ve graduated from the fugly, beige variety and found a plethora of more colorful, more flattering styles.
 If you’re considering checking them out, stick with a 15 to 20 mmHg for mild symptoms, or consult your doc before trying socks with greater compression.